Meghan Markle May Copy Queen Elizabeth’s Clever Travel Hack On Upcoming Trip

 Soon, Meghan Markle and Prince Harry plan to embark on their biggest royal tour yet as a married couple when they travel to Australia, New Zealand, Tonga, and Fiji.
 Queen Elizabeth II is well versed on such trips, and she might have an excellent piece of travel advice for the Duchess of Sussex.

-According to a report from the Express, the 92-year-old Monarch chooses to wear gloves during her extensive travels to avoid catching illnesses along the way.
-With all the handshakes and greetings the Duke and Duchess will be part of during their upcoming royal tour, in which they’ll also visit Sydney for the Invictus Games, this marvelous hack could end up making a big difference for Markle.
+According to a report from the Express, the 92-year-old monarch chooses to wear gloves during her extensive travels to avoid catching illnesses along the way.
+With all the handshakes and greetings the duke and duchess will be part of during their upcoming royal tour, in which they’ll also visit Sydney for the Invictus Games, this marvelous hack could end up making a big difference for Markle.

-Of the Queen’s penchant for gloves, expert Richard Fitzwilliams said, “Given the need to shake hands so often, they are useful as protection and to stop the spread of infections.”
+Of the queen’s penchant for gloves, expert Richard Fitzwilliams said, “Given the need to shake hands so often, they are useful as protection and to stop the spread of infections.”

-The Duchess certainly isn’t a stranger to pairing gloves with her outfits, and she wore a beautiful pair for her nephew, Prince Louis’s christening recently.
-Markle even followed in her grandmother-in-law’s style footsteps by coordinating the protective accessory with her outfit.
+The duchess certainly isn’t a stranger to pairing gloves with her outfits, and she wore a beautiful pair for her nephew Prince Louis’ christening recently.
+Markle even followed in her grandmother-in-law’s footsteps by coordinating the protective accessory with her outfit.

-Since becoming a member of the British Royal Family, Prince Harry’s wife made several concessions like giving up her social media and adjusting some of her fashion choices.
+Since becoming a member of the British royal family, Prince Harry’s wife made several concessions like giving up her social media and adjusting some of her fashion choices.
 However, she hasn’t given up everything that she did in her pre-royal days.

 Meghan Markle almost debuted her royal gloves at #PrinceLouisChristening https://t.co/hKsuVec3Mv pic.twitter.com/huGqfRae4O